 I know, I know.
 This would be extremely uncommon in the UK, Ireland and Australia and would be illegal in the US and Canada.
 This is perfectly normal when applying for jobs in Germany and is not something to be unduly worried about.

-By doing this, employers are not looking to filter out employees because of age, sex or ethnicity (this is most definitely illegal, although that’s not to say there aren’t any employers out there who do not discreetly do this), and it is certainly not a sneaky way for creepy bosses to hire attractive staff.
+By doing this, employers aren’t looking to filter out employees because of age, sex or ethnicity (this is most definitely illegal, although that’s not to say there aren’t employers out there who discreetly do this), and it is certainly not a sneaky way for creepy bosses to hire attractive staff.

-It is more a way of ensuring that potential applicants are well-groomed and have taken that extra step to make themselves look smart for their application, usually in standard business attire and photographed by a professional studio.
+It’s more a way of ensuring that potential applicants are well-groomed and have made the effort to look smart for their application: Usually being dressed in standard business attire and photographed by a professional studio.

-Consider it if you will as another form of pre-screening to avoid the potential employer inviting somebody to interview who would not fit into the company culture.
+Consider this another form of pre-screening to avoid the potential employer inviting somebody to interview who wouldn’t fit the company culture.